ctarrington/try-rust/columnar-data-cache/data-cache/README.md

         * duplicate column name X
         * index error in column storage should be part of cache error X
         * store guid in Error and expose in Error and Display X

-* prevent duplicate names for columns
+        * prevent duplicate names for columns X

 * allow updates of cell value by guid  ??